abuiles/ember-101/hands-on.md

 // Define the default export for this model, which will be a subclass
 // of DS.Model.
 //
-// After this class has been defined, we can export this subclass doing:
+// After this class has been defined, we can import this subclass doing:
 // import Friend from 'borrowers/models/friend'
 //
 // We can also use relative imports.
 So if we were in another model, we